 Annual permits for the VPO Lot and annual permits for a reserved space are being auctioned.

-Only if you bid in the Reserved auction.
+Only if you bid and win the Reserved Space auction.
 If you bid in the VPO auction, what you will get is a permit to park in that location only if you successfully bid in the auction and win.
 It’s a searching license; a space cannot be guaranteed.
 But since now only people who won permits in the auction will be allowed to enter and look for a space, the search time should be less.
 If you own an VPO Permit, but are unable to find an empty space, you can park in the Cypress Lot.

 We’ve tried to make the online Auction interface as easy and user-friendly as possible – you’ll see.
 And there’s no way you will end up paying more than you bid.
 Your bid is your bid.
 If your bid is high enough, you will either pay what you bid, or you could end up paying less.
 If your bid is too low, you just won’t receive a reserved space or a permit to park in the VPO lot.